ncatlab/nlab-content/pages/4675.md

 $$

 in [[dgAlg]], subject to some horizontality constraints.
-The components of this are over each $U_i$ collection of differential forms of the following structure
+The components of this are over each $U_i$ a collection of differential forms of the following structure

 $$
   \left(